SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ritesh Shah

-Okay, I’ll just move to the next question.
-Thank you.
+Okay.
 I’ll just move to the next question.
-Thanks.
 Thanks for detailed disclosures with respect to the different entities.
 But if we had to understand the element of accumulated losses, unabsorbed depreciation, tax efficiencies.
-Is there a way in which you can help us?
-We can.
-We can appreciate these variables.
+Is there a way in which you can help us, we can appreciate these variables?

 Ajay Goel

-That is a work Ritesh right now is underway as I mentioned.
-So over the next eight weeks, two months or so, recasting multiple balance sheets for each of resulting entities.
-Debt allocation in terms of finalization structure of the management in place, all will be worked out.
-Allow us maybe almost two months time.
-You will have all the numbers.
-One thing I can confirm to the entire audience and through you to the stakeholders at large, that demerger in fact becomes an opportunity across the areas.
-Take an example, the office right now in the plague the value is almost rupees 3000 crore.
-And that also gives us a reason to fast track the entire deleveraging.
-And as I earlier mentioned, our intent is to make oil and gas business debt free and also our iron steel business almost debt free.
-So many of this structuring will be an Vedanta opportunity from taxation viewpoint and otherwise.
+That is a work Ritesh, right now is underway, as I mentioned.
+So over the next eight weeks, two months or so, recasting multiple balance sheets for each of our resulting entities, debt allocation in terms of finalization, structure of the management in place, all will be worked out.
+Allow us maybe almost two months’ time, we will have all the numbers.
+One thing I can confirm to the entire audience and through you to the stakeholders at large that demerger, in fact, becomes an opportunity across the areas.
+Take an example, the OFS right now in the play, the value is almost INR3,000 crores, and that also gives us the reason to fast track the entire deleveraging.
+And as I earlier mentioned, our intent is to make Oil & Gas business debt-free through demerger and also our Iron & Steel business almost debt-free.
+So much of this restructuring will be in Vedanta opportunity from taxation viewpoint and otherwise.

 Ritesh Shah